 If a project has been created in an earlier version of IntelliJ IDEA, its run/debug configurations can be lost, when such a project is, already opened in the same window.

 To avoid the loss of run/debug configurations, it is recommended that you open such a project once in the latest version, and only after being added to another project.

 Enable the Services tool window

-You can manage multiple run/debug configurations at once in a dedicated tool window.
+You can manage multiple run/debug configurations in the Services tool window.
 For example, you can start, pause, and stop several applications, track their status, and examine application-specific details.

 From the main menu, selector use the selector on the toolbar.

 In the Run/Debug Configurations dialog, select Templates from the list on the left.

 In the right-hand pane, expand the Configurations available in Services section.

 Click in the Configurations available in Services section and select the necessary run configuration type.

 You can add or remove multiple configuration types one by one.